mcavallo-git/Coding/pinouts/pinout - pc-lighting-and-fan-headers.lian-li-sl-inf.7-pin.md

     * `6` --> `PWM` | `TACH`*
     * `7` --> `PWM` | `CONTROL`/`PWM`

-  * \* On 7-pin Y-splitter cables, a visual landmark is the `TACH` wire, as it is missing on one of the two Y-splitter outputs *(since only one fan's `TACH` (RPM sensor) data may be handed back to the upstream 4-pin PWM source, such as a motherboard).*
+  * \* Note: A visual landmark on the SL-INF 7-pin Y-splitter cables is the `TACH` wire, as it is missing on one of the two Y-splitter female outputs *(since only one fan's `TACH` (RPM sensor) data may be handed back to the upstream 4-pin PWM source, such as a motherboard).*

-&#x200B;
+  * \* Note: The ascii art pinout diagram exists to avoid depending on the image URL for my [visual pinout diagram](https://raw.githubusercontent.com/mcavallo-git/Coding/main/pinouts/pinout%20-%20pc-lighting-and-fan-headers.lian-li-sl-inf.7-pin.jpg) going missing, getting renamed, etc. (and ending up as a dead link)

 ## Splicing Instructions